RHCyber-Security-Inst/RH-Shodan-Eye/README.md

 And so much more.
 ****

-# RH|Shodan Eye Ethical Hacking Tool Release
+# RH-Shodan Eye Ethical Hacking Tool Release
 Before we start the year 2020, today there is a new big release ..!
 Please note, if you have already installed Shodan Eye on your computer, then it is worthwhile to read it carefully.
 Of course, even if you don’t know this Shodan tool yet.

-* RH|Shodan Eye goes from python 2 to python 3
+* RH-Shodan Eye goes from python 2 to python 3
 * Save the output of the Shodan Eye results
 * The entry of the Shodan password is no longer visible.